-I was Co-Lead for a successful bid to the Scottish Universities Insight Institute to host a series of seminars titled ‘Poverty, attainment and wellbeing: Making a difference to the lives of children and young people,’ hosted in the course of 2018-2019.
-This brings together the work of four universities and a range of charitable bodies and foundations.
-The Scottish Government took an active interest in the work and met with representatives of the organising team to discuss the implications of the research briefs which were the outcome of the work.
-It has led to further opportunities such as forging partnerships with the NHS, 3rd sector organisations and participating in the Scottish Parliament Cross-Party group on Children and Young People.
-I have also been successful in gaining a book contract from Routledge entitled, ‘Equitable, inclusive and caring schools: Reconceptualising Behaviour Management to Support Children with Emotional and Behavioural Difficulties.’
+I successful co-led a Scottish Universities Insight Institute Seminar series - ‘Poverty, attainment and wellbeing: Making a difference to the lives of children and young people’ - hosted in the course of 2018-2019.
+The Scottish Government and Education Scotland took an active interest in this work and representatives of the organising team were invited to the Scottish Parliament to share the research briefs.
+It has led to further opportunities such as forging partnerships with the NHS, 3rd sector organisations and international collaborations.

 Doctor of Philosophy, University of Glasgow

 - Social Justice

 - Social, Emotional and Behavioural Needs

 Scottish Universities Insight Institute Seminar Series 'Poverty, attainment and wellbeing: Making a Difference to the Lives of Children and Young People

 Project: Internally funded project